jamescro/jamescroRepo0131213411/jamescroDocset0131213411/concepts/outlook-mail-concept-overview.md

 Outlook is a messaging communication hub in Office 365.
 It also lets you manage contacts, schedule meetings, find information about users in an organization, initiate online conversations, share files, and collaborate in groups.

-## Why create an app that integrates with Outlook mail?
+## Why integrate with Outlook mail?

 ### Integrate with rich features and reach hundreds of millions of customers